andre-st/dotfiles/README.md

 ### Gaming

-I'm not a big video gamer anymore and prefer dedicated hardware for working and gaming (ie consoles with minimal maintenance and games just working).
+I'm not a big video gamer anymore and prefer dedicated hardware for working and gaming (ie consoles with minimal maintenance and games just working, independently replaceable, usable in parallel etc).
-So there are no games on my economic PCs.
+So there are no games on my rather economic PCs.

-In my childhood, middle and late adolescence I played a lot of video games, sometimes on my own systems (GB, CPC, C64, PC), sometimes with friends/cousins (C64, Megadrive, Game Gear, PS, NES, PC) or in a youth club (C64, NES).
-Then there was a decade long PC-only phase without any games.

-Couple of better titles that I played (apparently liked adventures and platformers in particular):
+Couple of better titles that I played at home, friends/cousins, youth club:

 | Platform / Time | 1990s | 2000s | 2010s | 2020s _and Future_
 |-----------------|-------|-------|-------|-------